- Thanks to Joule’s seamless design, in most cases you can simply clean it with a damp cloth or sponge and then wipe

 - When Joule alerts you that it has reached that temperature, the cleaning is complete.
 If you have hard water, cleaning with vinegar is an important way to remove buildup inside Joule, which can result in a whistling sound and/or slow heating times.
 If Joule starts whistling or heating times seem longer than usual, this may be a sign that your sous vide tool is in need of a bath.

-- If it's been a while since you cleaned Joule, making a bit more noise than expected during circulation, taking much longer than expected to heat up the water bath, or receiving a low water message, try running the vinegar circulation bath for 20-30 minutes.
+- If it's been a while since you cleaned Joule, making a bit more noise than expected during circulation, taking much longer than expected to heat up the water bath, receiving a low water message, or stuck motor / cooks stopping, try running the vinegar circulation bath for 20-30 minutes.
+If it still stops while running at 140 °F / 60 °C, trying running at Joule's minimum temp (or room temp) of 68 °F / 20 °C.

 - To clean the inside of Joule, take off the metal foot of the device by twisting it counterclockwise, remove the propeller, and then use a wet sponge or bottle brush to gently wipe out the inside.
 If food has become cooked onto the heater, use a nylon or brass brush to gently clean the interior, being careful around the soft rubber seals at the top of the heating cavity.